hibtc/cpymad/doc/installation/unix.rst

 .. _LD_LIBRARY_PATH: http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html

-Save the path to the install directory in the ``MADXDIR`` enviroment variable.
+Save the path to the install directory in the ``MADXDIR`` environment variable.
 This variable will be used later by the ``setup.py`` script to locate the MAD-X headers and library, for example::